LOUDINISouad/datasraping/README.md

 It allows you to retrieve information (prices and population) from a website .
 ## Dependencies
 To run this project, you need to have the following dependencies installed:
-Python 3.x: Download Python
+- Python 3.x: Download Python
-Requests library: Install using pip install requests BeautifulSoup library: Install using pip install beautifulsoup4 Selenium library: Install using pip install selenium
+- Requests library: Install using pip install requests
+- BeautifulSoup library: Install using pip install beautifulsoup4
+- Selenium library: Install using pip install selenium
-Docker: Install Docker
+- Docker: Install Docker
-Visual Studio Code: Download Visual Studio Code
+- Visual Studio Code: Download Visual Studio Code
 ## Installation
-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine :
 `git clone https://github.com/LOUDINISouad/datasraping`
-2.To run it in Docker,First build a docker image :
+2.To run it in Docker.First build a docker image :
 `docker build -t datascraping . `
-3. Run the project in a Docker container
+3. Run the project in a Docker container :
 `docker run datasraping `